 Check for Cleanliness

 Cleanliness is non-negotiable.
 Good salons sterilize tools like they’re prepping for surgery.
 Foot baths should have disposable liners or be scrubbed between clients.
 If the place looks messy, it’s a red flag.
 Ask about their cleaning routine to ensure a safe pedicure near me with callus removal.
+Before booking your appointment, it is worth reviewing nail salon safety standards to ensure the establishment follows proper sterilization protocols and hygiene practices that protect your health.

 Look for Trained Staff